edg1983/GREEN-VARAN/README.md

 |-c, --config        |  | json configuration file |

 ### GREEN-DB_query
-GREEN-DB_query queries the GREEN-DB and output a series of tables containing full information for each region.
-If variants are provided as input, the output tables will be limited to relevant informations only.
+GREEN-DB_query queries the GREEN-DB and output a series of tables containing full information on each region and the overlapping functional elements (TFBS, DNase HS peaks, UCNE, dbSuper).
+If variants are provided as input (-v, -t), the output tables will be limited to relevant informations only.
 Input can be one of:
 - A VCF file annotated with GREEN-VARAN
 - A list of GREEN-DB region IDs
-- A tab-delemited file containing variant IDs (chr_pos_ref_alt) and comma-separated region IDs
+- A tab-delimited file containing variant IDs (chr_pos_ref_alt) and comma-separated region IDs

 ```
 GREEN-DB_query.py [-h] (-v VCF | -r REGIDS | -t TABLE)